FlavScents AInsights Entry for Buchu Mercaptan (CAS: 38462-22-5)

 6. Regulatory Status (Regional Overview)

-- United Kingdom: Post-Brexit, the UK aligns closely with EU regulations regarding flavoring substances.
+- United Kingdom: Post-Brexit, the regulatory status aligns with EU regulations unless specified otherwise.

 Citation hooks: FEMA; EFSA; national authority publications